kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.127   Accounting and audit.

-The requirements of §151.55 relating to accounting and audit of project costs are also applicable to advance planning proposal costs.
-However, the requirement of segregating and grouping costs applies only to §151.55(a) (5) and (7) classifications.
+The requirements of [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.55   Accounting and audit.|§151.55]] relating to accounting and audit of project costs are also applicable to advance planning proposal costs.
+However, the requirement of segregating and grouping costs applies only to [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.55   Accounting and audit.|§151.55]](a) (5) and (7) classifications.

 ### §151.129   Payments.